Best Mattress for Pressure Points of 2023

 From there, upgrade your mattress and pillows to suit your sleeping position and maximize your comfort.
 By keeping your body properly aligned, you’re less likely to wake up feeling stiff or achy.
 Other ways to relieve morning aches and pains are through exercise, stretching, stress management, or changing your sleeping position.

 You don’t have to suffer from pressure point pain forever.
 While a good mattress may not always cure your pressure point pain, it can significantly improve it.
-Even if your pain isn’t totally gone, relieving pressure build-up makes it easier to relax and sleep.
+Even if your pain isn’t totally gone, relieving pressure points makes it easier to relax and sleep.